Public Vault at the Congressional Cemetery: Construction

 A classical marble facade with baroque scrolls decorates the partially subterranean vault.
 Double wrought iron doors have the words "PUBLIC VAULT" displayed through vent holes.
 The vault is constructed of Aquia Creek sandstone, which was also used to construct many important early structures in Washington, including the White House, the Capitol, and the Latrobe cenotaphs in the cemetery.
 The vault does not have any niches or shelves to hold coffins; the coffins were placed on the floor and stacked if necessary.

 History

 Temporary interments have included three U.S. presidents: John Quincy Adams (February 26 – March 6, 1848), William Henry Harrison (April 7 – June 26, 1841), and Zachary Taylor (July 13 – October 26, 1850).
-President Harrison stayed in the vault almost three months, more than twice as long as the time he spent as president.
+President Harrison's body was kept in the vault almost three months, which was more than twice as long as the time he spent as president.